 Four projects constructed as part of the Mon/Fayette Expressway are now in operation.
 One is an approximately six-mile toll road between Interstate Route 70 and U.S. Route 40 in Washington County.
 This project was built by PennDOT and turned over to the Commission upon its opening in 1990.
 The second is an approximately twelve-mile section of toll road from I-68 near Morgantown, West Virginia, to Fairchance, Pennsylvania, which is located just south of Uniontown.
-The third project is an approximately sixteen mile section of the Mon/Fayette Expressway from Interstate Route 70 in Washington County to Pennsylvania Route 51 in Allegheny County, which opened in April 2002.
-The fourth is an approximately fifteen mile section from Uniontown to Brownsville, including a 3,022-foot bridge over the Monongahela River, which opened to traffic in July 2012.
+The third project is an approximately sixteen-mile section of the Mon/Fayette Expressway from Interstate Route 70 in Washington County to Pennsylvania Route 51 in Allegheny County, which opened in April 2002.
+The fourth is an approximately fifteen-mile section from Uniontown to Brownsville, including a 3,022-foot bridge over the Monongahela River, which opened to traffic in July 2012.
 These four contiguous projects, which total 48 miles from Morgantown, West Virginia to PA Route 51 south of Pittsburgh, are now part of the System.
 The final 14-mile section of the Mon/Fayette Expressway, extending from PA Route 51 to Interstate Route 376 near Monroeville east of Pittsburgh, received environmental clearance in December 2004.
 Final design through design field view has been completed.
-However, based on various value engineering proposals and cost reduction measures, the design field view for each section will need to be adjusted.
-The Commission met with the seven (7) design section consultants and the design manager on August 27, 2015 to discuss advancing the project.
-The Commission has also advertised for consultants to complete further environmental evaluations and traffic and revenue studies.
+However, based on various value engineering proposals and cost reduction measures, the design field view for such section will need to be adjusted.
+The Commission has given notice to proceed for the seven (7) design section consultants and the design manager to advance the project to Design Field View.
+The Commission has also hired consultants to complete further environmental evaluations and traffic and revenue studies.
 Additional design, right-of-way acquisition and construction cannot progress until additional funding from Act 89 becomes available in future years.
 Current estimates to complete the final 14 miles of the Mon/Fayette Expressway to Interstate Route 376 are in excess of \$1.6 billion.

-When eventually completed, the Mon/Fayette Expressway would extend from Interstate 68 in West Virginia to Interstate Route 376 Monroeville east of Pittsburgh.
+When eventually completed, the Mon/Fayette Expressway would extend from Interstate 68 in West Virginia to Interstate Route 376 in Monroeville, which is east of Pittsburgh.